 Liz Ryan Cole

-Professor Liz Ryan Cole specializes in clinical legal education and legal ethics.
-As founding director of the Semester in Practice and the Environmental Semester in Washington programs, she designed the field placement course and taught and supervised full-time and part-time clinical externships from 1984 to 2012.
-She currently teaches Legal Ethics in the Practice of Law, a problem based course in professional responsibility, and actively supports the website for adopters of the course book, Legal Ethics in the Practice of Law, 4th ed, Zitrin, Langford and Cole.
+Professor Liz Ryan Cole specializes in legal ethics and clinical legal education.
+As founding director of the Semester in Practice, she designed the field placement course and taught and supervised full-time and part-time clinical externships all over the world from 1984 to 2012.
+She currently teaches Legal Ethics in the Practice of Law, a problem based course in professional responsibility, and actively supports adopters of the course book, Legal Ethics in the Practice of Law, 4th ed.
+Zitrin, Langford and Cole.
 A fifth edition, designed for use in multiple settings, not only the classroom but also in internal clinics and externships, will be published in the summer of 2018.

 Teacher's Manual for Learning from Practice: A Professional Development Text for Legal Externs (J.P.
 Ogilvy, et al. eds., West Group 1998).